awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    Output:

    ```
-   1.7.0
+   v1.8.0-eksbuild.1
    ```

 1. Determine which versions of the Amazon VPC CNI Amazon EKS add\-on are available for your cluster's version\.
+Replace *<1\.21>* with your cluster's version\.

    ```
    aws eks describe-addon-versions \
        --addon-name vpc-cni \
-       --kubernetes-version 1.21 \
+       --kubernetes-version <1.21> \
        --query "addons[].addonVersions[].[addonVersion, compatibilities[].defaultVersion]" \
        --output text
    ```